 3. Enjoy summer on the water

 Summer is short in Nova Scotia, so when the weather is nice and the sun comes out, Nova Scotians hit the water to go sailing, kayaking, paddle boarding, and canoeing.
 Surfing is also big here, with Lawrencetown Beach being one of the more popular areas to find the biggest waves.
 Go swimming at Melmerby Beach or take a kayak around Kejimkujik National Park.
-Kayak rentals cost around 25 CAD for 2 hours or 32 CAD for the entire day.
+Kayak rentals cost around 25 CAD for two hours or 32 CAD for the entire day.

-4. Visit the Annapolis Royal Historic Gardens
+4. Wander the Annapolis Royal Historic Gardens

 5. Visit the Alexander Graham Bell Historic Site